3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 where ${\widehat s}_{t}$ is the estimation of the true signal and $g (\lambda)$ is a convolutional, in our case smoothening filter.

-One possibility of signal smoothening is the **moving average** method when the given spectral value is replaced with a mean or median of *L = 2k+1* neighbouring values, where *k* is the number of preceding and following values, respectively, of the evaluated value.
+One possibility of signal smoothing is the **moving average** method, when the given spectral value is replaced with a mean or median of *L = 2k+1* neighbouring values, where *k* is the number of preceding and following values, respectively, of the evaluated value.
-*Figure 14* gives an example of a spectrum smoothed with a mean and a median filter of the length *L = 5*.
+*Figure 14* gives an example of a spectrum smoothed with a mean and a median filter of length *L = 5*.

 <p align="center">
 <img src="media/Fig14.jpg" title="Spectra smoothening." alt="Figure 14" width="400"/>
 </p>

 *Figure 14.
-Example of spectrum smoothening using mean and median filters with the size of the convolution window L = 5.
+Example of spectrum smoothing using mean and median filters with the size of the convolution window L = 5.
 The original spectrum of tufted hairgrass was measured with a Nano-Hyperspec® line camera in June 2020.
 Figure by course authors.*

-The **Savitzky-Golay filter** discussed in [Module 1](../../module1/01_principles_of_remote_sensing_time_series/01_principles_of_remote_sensing_time_series.md) in connection with smoothening time series data is applied also on the measured spectra.
+The **Savitzky-Golay filter** discussed in [Module 1](../../module1/01_principles_of_remote_sensing_time_series/01_principles_of_remote_sensing_time_series.md) in connection with smoothing time series data is also applied to measured spectra.

-Averaging of neighbouring bands followed by subsampling are applied when both data denoising and reduction are desired.
-Such procedure was used in the HS dataset from the Krkonoše Mts. tundra ([see the dataset description](../../data_usecases/usecase_grasses_krkonose.md)) and *Figure 15*.
+Averaging of neighbouring bands followed by subsampling is applied when both data denoising and reduction are desired.
+Such procedure was used for the HS dataset from the Krkonoše Mts. tundra ([see the dataset description](../../data_usecases/usecase_grasses_krkonose.md)) and *Figure 15*.

 <p align="center">
 <img src="media/Fig15.jpg" title="Spectra smoothening 2." alt="Figure 15" width="400"/>
 </p>

 *Figure 15.
-Example of spectrum smoothening using a median filter with the size of the convolution window  L= 5 followed with sampling using the step of 5.
+Example of spectrum smoothing using a median filter with the size of the convolution window  L= 5 followed by sampling using the step size 5.
 The original spectrum of tufted hairgrass was measured with a Nano-Hyperspec® line camera in June 2020.
-It contained 270 bands that were reduced to 54 bands taking a median of 5 neighbouring measurements.
+It contained 270 bands that were reduced to 54 bands, taking a median of 5 neighbouring measurements.
 Figure by course authors.*

 #### Tutorial

-To better understand the Moving Average and Savitzky-Golay filters, go to [Tutorial on Spectra smoothening and denoising](filtering_spectral_curve.ipynb).
+To better understand the Moving Average and Savitzky-Golay filters, go to the [Tutorial on Spectra smoothing and denoising](filtering_spectral_curve.ipynb).
-In a Jupyter Notebook, you can explore their parameters and their influence on the level of spectra smoothening.
+In a Jupyter Notebook, you can explore their parameters and their influence on the level of spectra smoothing.
-To understand the consequences of smoothening on measured spectra, read the study [Vaiphasa, (2006)](#references).
+To understand the consequences of smoothing on measured spectra, read the by study [Vaiphasa, (2006)](#references).

 ### Principal Component Analysis (PCA)
-The spectral bands of HS images are highly correlated as depicted in *Figure 16*.
+The spectral bands of HS images are highly correlated, as depicted in *Figure 16*.
-As explained in [Module 2](../../module2/01_multispectral_principles/01_multispectral_principles.md#spectral-indices), the Principal Component Analysis (PCA) that transforms the image into new, uncorrelated bands gives a possibility to reduce the data volume and also uncorrelated noise if only components preserving high image variance are used.
-It shall be noted that small, but significant band differences may appear only in the components in the components of low variance and thus, their removal must be done with caution ([Schowengerdt, 2006](#references)).
+As explained in [Module 2](../../module2/01_multispectral_principles/01_multispectral_principles.md#spectral-indices), the Principal Component Analysis (PCA) transforms the image into new, uncorrelated bands and gives the possibility to reduce data volume and uncorrelated noise if only components preserving high image variance are used.
+It shall be noted that small but significant band differences may appear only in the components of low variance, and thus, their removal must be done with caution ([Schowengerdt, 2006](#references)).

 <p align="center">
 <img src="media/Fig16_correlation.jpg" title="Measurement correlation." alt="Figure 16" width="400"/>
 </p>

 *Figure 16.
 Correlation of 391504 spectral measurements of dominating grass species in the Krkonoše Mts. tundra collected with a Nano-Hyperspec® line camera in August 2020.
-The correlation was calculated both for original spectra containing nb = 270 spectral bands and spectra reduced to nb = 54 bands taking a median of 5 neighbouring measurements.
+The correlation was calculated both for original spectra containing nb = 270 spectral bands and spectra reduced to nb = 54 bands, taking a median of 5 neighbouring measurements.
 Notice the corresponding patterns in both parts of the figure.
 Figure by course authors.*

 ### Minimum Noise Fraction (MNF)

-Noise in the HS images can be effectively removed with the minimum noise fraction (MNF) transformation ([Green et al., 1988](#references)).
-It is a modification of PCA and can improve the isolation of the noisiest bands in the HS image ([Schowengerdt, 2006](#references)).
+Noise in HS images can be effectively removed with the minimum noise fraction (MNF) transformation ([Green et al., 1988](#references)).
+It is a modification of PCA and can improve the isolation of the noisiest bands in a HS image ([Schowengerdt, 2006](#references)).
-The influence of the MNF transformation on the classification accuracy of grass species from time series of HS imagery is a part of the case study on [Discrimination of selected grass species from time series of RPAS hyperspectral imagery](../06_Krkonose_tundra_grasslands/06_Krkonose_tundra_grasslands.md).
+The influence of the MNF transformation on the classification accuracy of grass species from time series of HS imagery is part of the case study on [Discrimination of selected grass species from time series of RPAS hyperspectral imagery](../06_Krkonose_tundra_grasslands/06_Krkonose_tundra_grasslands.md).

 ### Spectral indices

-Direct comparison of radiometrically corrected surface reflectance in the time series is possible.
+A direct comparison of radiometrically corrected surface reflectance in time series is possible.
-In many cases, the relation between spectral properties of the studied surface and its physical and chemical properties are known.
+In many cases, the relationship between spectral properties of the studied surface and its physical and chemical properties is known.
-Thus, instead of studying the whole spectrum, an attention can be paid only to selected spectral bands and their combination.
+Thus, instead of studying the whole spectrum, attention can be paid only to selected spectral bands and their combinations.
-In [Module 2](../../module2/01_multispectral_principles/01_multispectral_principles.md#spectral-indices), the term spectral index was introduced and some examples of indices used for multispectral data were given.
-The same approach, i.e., using mathematical operations on measurements from two and more spectral bands to emphasize certain property of the observed surface can be applied on HS imagery.
+In [Module 2](../../module2/01_multispectral_principles/01_multispectral_principles.md#spectral-indices), the term spectral index was introduced, and some examples of indices used for multispectral data were given.
+The same approach, i.e., using mathematical operations on measurements from two and more spectral bands to emphasize certain properties of the observed surface can be applied to HS imagery.
-Thanks to its narrow spectral bands, more tiny details can be inspected.
+Thanks to its narrow spectral bands, more details can be inspected.
-The case study on [seasonal dynamics of flood-plain forests](../07_flood_plain_forest/07_flood_plain_forest.md) gives some examples of indices used in imaging spectroscopy including their calculation in R.
+The case study on the [seasonal dynamics of flood-plain forests](../07_flood_plain_forest/07_flood_plain_forest.md) gives some examples of indices used in imaging spectroscopy, including their calculation in R.
-More examples can be found in e.g., [Roberts et al. (2018), Broge and  Mortensen (2002), Envi (2023](#references).
+More examples can be found in, e.g., [Roberts et al. (2018); Broge and Mortensen (2002); Envi (2023](#references).

 ### Continuum removal